 The compromise became Paris, but inertia is almost always a destructive life force.

 In May, we signed a one-year lease on a tiny, furnished apartment in Charlottesville, Virginia.
 Shortly after we signed the lease, Jack’s treatments moved to Philadelphia—specifically the Children’s Hospital of Philadelphia, or CHOP.
-Through the end of the year, we have an Airbnb here.
+We moved with him.
+Through the end of the year, we have an Airbnb in Philly.
 It’s where I’m writing this post.

 We will someday return to our nest in Charlottesville, but we won’t obsess about when.
 Cancerville is calling the shots now.
 All we can do is grab tight, and ride.